 IV Vitamin Infusion is a medical technique that drips fluids and nutrition intravenously into a person’s vein.
-It’s become an increasing popular way for people to get vitamin and hydration directly and effectively.
+It’s become an increasing popular way for people to get vitamins and hydration directly and effectively.

 IV Vitamin’s popular effectiveness has been widely reported in the media.
 Click for Good Morning America

 IV Drips are medical aesthetics per se, but the would treatments fit perfectly within many clinics as a wellness component.
 Corey Akisanya, our regional clinical training expert in Ottawa, has been offering IV Vitamin Infusions at his clinic for about a year now.

 Corey explains the wide acceptance of IV infusions (or drips) by pointing out that supplements which are usually taken orally go through the digestive system and often are poorly absorbed.

 “With IV drips, the body receives vitamins, minerals, electrolytes and hydration by injecting the solution directly into the bloodstream,” Corey says.
 “It’s a process that bypasses the digestive system and allows patients to feel the positive effects instantly.”

 Benefits of IV vitamin drips include higher concentrations of vitamin, minerals, amino acids, and electrolytes as wll as improved hydration and energy boosts.

 Do IV Vitamin Treatments work?
 Yes, reports Cedars-Sinai, a non-profit academic healthcare organization that serves more than a million people each year in over 40 locations.
 Click to Read

 After talking to Corey about his experiences and expertise, I knew we had the perfect trainer for a new knowledge-based IV Vitamin Drip Treatment Course from THMA Consulting.

 Beginning on April 22, Corey will instruct course participants in terminology, basic pharmacology, infusion calculations and complications management.